dusong7/Android_Exec/README.md

-# Android_Exec Just， Help Panpan Zheng do homework, but I have never learn it sincerely.
+# Android_Exec Just, Help Panpan Zheng do homework, but I have never learn it sincerely.

+This have New Issue, write a simple game